Viren-Rakholiya/Restaurant-Website/README.md

 # Restaurant-Website
-A website fore small restaurant.
+A website for small restaurant.